 The Find N2 Flip comes in two colorways: Astral Black and Moonlit Purple.
 The black has a matt finish that’s fingerprint-proof but looks and feels a bit cheaper than the purple’s glossy back.
 Thankfully an OPPO Glow layer helps keep fingerprints at bay a little on the latter.
 I do really wish the N2 Flip offered more options; the current choice is either boring or flamboyant, with nothing in between.

-UK shoppers looking to buy the OPPO Find N2 Flip will be able to pre-order from 15 February ahead of a full release date on 2 March, 2023.
+UK shoppers looking to buy the OPPO Find N2 Flip have been able to buy one on store shelves since March 2023, although stock appears limited from OPPO’s own store.
 Each purchase comes with a six-month 100GB trial for Google One.
-It will be sold at UK carriers EE, O2, Vodafone, and Virgin Media, as well as third-party retailers such as Amazon, Carphone Warehouse, Argos, and Curry’s.
+The phone is sold at UK carriers EE, O2, Vodafone, and Virgin Media, as well as third-party retailers such as Amazon, Carphone Warehouse, Argos, and Curry’s.
 Like all OPPO phones, it’s very unlikely we’ll see an official Find N2 Flip release in the US.

 Good things come to those who wait, and you can tell that OPPO has taken its time to get the most important parts of its flippy foldable right on the first attempt.
 There are no dread-inducing screen protectors or dust ingress points here.
 The inner panel is Ultra Thin Glass (UTG) rather than plastic, making it ultra-durable.
 OPPO says its display and hinge are rated for 400,000 fold and unfold cycles, so breathe a sigh of relief; this phone is built to last.